ufrauq/Ball-Street/README.md

 4. In IntelliJ, choose "Open" and the open the folder you cloned.
 Accept the default options for Gradle and/or Grails.
 Ensure that the box choosing to download dependencies is checked and "use gradle task configuration" is checked.

+5. Refresh Gradle: In Intellij, go to View > Tool Windows > Gradle and choose refresh.

-5. When the project opens, a background task will start downloading dependencies.
+6. When the project opens, a background task will start downloading dependencies.
 Allow this to finish.

-6. Run the project.
+7. Run the project.
 When the run is complete, your browser will open the page (http://localhost:8080).
 Ensure you are using Google Chrome, as no other browsers are supported at this time.
+Also please make sure your zoom is set to 100% and Chrome is fullscreen.

 NOTE: If you get an error about a problem with "webpack", the workaround is to delete the ".bin" folder inside the "node_modules" folder and then run the project again.
 We are working on a solution for this.